KaungKhantKyaw1997/nihongo-quest/README.md

 1. **Select Character Type**: Pick either Hiragana, Katakana, or Kanji.
 2. **Select Difficulty**: Choose Basic or Advanced.
+3. **Switch Language**: Use the toggle switch to change the language mode between Japanese and English.
-3. **Answer the Quiz**: Click on an answer option to see if it’s correct.
+4. **Answer the Quiz**: Click on an answer option to see if it’s correct.
-4. **Refresh**: Click the refresh button to get a new question.
+5. **Refresh**: Click the refresh button to get a new question.

 ## How to Install